 Skip to contents

-The examples are based on Pevehouse et al. (2020).
-For more information about the IGO data sets and additional downloads, see Intergovernmental Organizations (v3).
+The examples build on analyses from Pevehouse et al. (2020).
+For more information about the IGO data sets and additional downloads, see Intergovernmental Organizations (version 3).

-The dyadic data set is not included in the package due to its size (~500 MB in Stata .dta format), but igo_dyadic() provides comparable joint membership results.
+The original dyad-year data set is not included because of its size (about 500 MB in Stata .dta format).
+The igo_dyadic() function derives comparable joint membership results from the included data.

 Definitions